loning/the-math/docs/psi-collapse-zfc/chapter-15-residual-utility-zfc-future-mathematical-collapse-systems.md

 - How mathematics evolved
 - Why certain choices were made
 - What problems motivated formalism
-- How consciousness crystallized into form
+- How observer crystallized into form

 It's archaeological evidence of mathematical evolution.